 Graham told the Telegraph that “If a single person is responsible for the failure of finding and stopping Smyth, it is Stephen Conway”; he has said on twitter that “I really do not see how anyone, anyone, can defend Bishop Stephen Conway.
 Diocese of Ely failed me, failed young men in South Africa, failed the Church of England.”

 I have no trouble defending Stephen Conway.
 In fact I feel compelled to do so and will set out the reasons.
 But, first, is it true to say that Graham was “the victim who reported John Smyth’s abuse”?
 He was certainly a victim who reported the abuse.
-Calling him the victim is problematic, though.
+Calling him the victim who did so is problematic.

 Two things might count as reporting the abuse — simply telling a bishop about it, or making a formal complaint under safeguarding procedures.
 Whichever definition you prefer, Graham does not qualify as the first man to do it.